braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/teams.md

 Teams can be used to filter end-users for engagement objects like campaigns, Canvases, Content Cards, segments, and more.
 See [Tags and Filters](#tags-and-filters) below to learn more.

 {% alert note %}
 Note that Teams are not available on all Braze contracts.
-If you’d like to access this feature, reach out to your Braze Account Manager or contact us at [hello@braze.com](mailto:success@braze.com) for a consultation.
+If you’d like to access this feature, reach out to your Braze Account Manager or [contact us](mailto:success@braze.com) for a consultation.
 {% endalert %}

 ![Adding Team][68]